Zeinab-Mohammadi/GEMsort/README.md

 Please cite as:

-Zeinab Mohammadi, Daniel Denman, Achim Klug, and Tim C. Lei.
-"Multichannel neural spike sorting with spike reduction and positional feature." bioRxiv (2022).
+Mohammadi, Zeinab, et al. "A fully automatic multichannel neural spike sorting algorithm with spike reduction and positional feature."
+Journal of Neural Engineering (2024).